 Keto Low-Carb Soft and Chewy Chocolate Chip Cookies is the best quick and easy cookie dough recipe.
-These cookies are gluten-free and practically zero and no carb with only 1 gram of net carbs!
+These cookies are made with almond flour and are practically zero and no carb with only 2 grams of net carbs!
 This dessert is perfect for ketosis and the ketogenic diet.

 This post may contain affiliate links.
 Please read my full disclosure here.

 FOR THE FULL LIST OF INGREDIENTS AND COMPREHENSIVE INSTRUCTIONS, PLEASE SEE THE RECIPE CARD AT THE END OF THIS POST.
 BEFORE YOU SCROLL, THERE’S IMPORTANT INFORMATION IN THIS BLOG POST.

 Macros are provided as a courtesy and calculated using MyFitnessPal.
 Calculate your specific macros using the exact brand ingredients you use and the macros calculator of your choice.

 These keto chocolate chip cookies are SIMPLE.
 They are super easy to make.
 I absolutely love bringing quick and easy recipes to this blog every week.
 Simple means you won’t need a standing mixer for this recipe!
 If using one is your thing, go ahead!
 But it isn’t necessary.